 How far is The Sukhothai Bangkok from BTS Skytrain?

-Sala Daeng BTS Station on the Silom Line is approximately 8 minutes on foot along South Sathorn Road.
-Chong Nonsi Station is approximately 10 minutes in the opposite direction.
-Si Lom MRT Station (Blue Line) is roughly the same walking distance.
+Sala Daeng BTS Station on the Silom Line is about 8 minutes on foot along South Sathorn Road.
+Chong Nonsi Station is about 10 minutes in the opposite direction.
+Si Lom MRT Station on the Blue Line is roughly the same walking distance.
 In peak heat, Grab from the lobby is the practical alternative.

 What is the starting room price at The Sukhothai Bangkok?

-The Superior Room starts at approximately $232 USD per night based on current Agoda rates.
-Peak season (December through February) pushes that higher.
+The Superior Room starts at about $232 USD a night based on current rates.
+Peak season from December through February pushes that higher.
 Suite categories begin well above the Superior entry point.
-Check live rates before booking as pricing shifts with demand.
+Check live rates before booking, as pricing shifts with demand.

 How does The Sukhothai Bangkok compare to the Mandarin Oriental Bangkok?

-The Mandarin Oriental is a riverside property on Charoen Krung, roughly 20-25 minutes from Sathorn by car.
-Its primary advantage is the Chao Phraya river experience and proximity to the Old Town.
+The Mandarin Oriental is a riverside property on Charoen Krung, roughly 20 to 25 minutes from Sathorn by car.
+Its main advantage is the Chao Phraya river experience and proximity to the Old Town.
 The Sukhothai’s advantage is the garden architecture, closer proximity to the Sathorn business district, and a more contained property scale that delivers quieter nights.
 Neither is a budget option.
 The choice depends on whether the river matters to your trip.

 Does The Sukhothai Bangkok have a pool?

 Yes.
-A 25-meter outdoor pool sits in the central garden, surrounded by koi ponds and lotus pools.
-The pool is functional for lap swimming and available to all guests.
-The Spa Botanica area includes a separate outdoor Jacuzzi garden used exclusively by spa guests.
+An outdoor pool of 25 meters sits in the central garden, ringed by koi ponds and lotus pools.
+The pool works for lap swimming and is open to all guests.
+The Spa Botanica area includes a separate outdoor Jacuzzi garden used only by spa guests.

 Is the Celadon restaurant at The Sukhothai Bangkok worth it for non-guests?

 Celadon accepts outside reservations and draws a Bangkok dining audience beyond hotel guests.
-The restaurant is considered one of the stronger Thai fine dining options in the city, with a pavilion setting over the lotus pond.
+The restaurant rates as one of the stronger Thai fine dining options in the city, with a pavilion setting over the lotus pond.
 Dinner reservations on weekday evenings are easier to secure than weekend slots.
-Lunch is available but the evening setting is the more complete experience.
+Lunch is available, but the evening setting is the more complete experience.

 title: The Sukhothai Bangkok Review: Heritage Garden, Real Value

-description: Mode B review of The Sukhothai Bangkok: room categories, Spa Botanica, Celadon dining, South Sathorn location, and who this hotel actually suits.
+description: Our review of The Sukhothai Bangkok: room categories, Spa Botanica, Celadon dining, South Sathorn location, and who this hotel actually suits.

 focus_keyword: sukhothai bangkok review